by

 that was happening whenever I turned the pedals on my bike.
 (Probably

-The clicking itself was loud, distinct and would increase in speed and
+riders!)
+The clicking itself was loud, distinct and would increase

 Having gone over the rear derailleur and taken apart